mypreview/Conj/docs/managing-products.md

 * **Inventory** – The inventory section allows you to manage stock for the product individually and define whether to allow back orders and more.
 * **Enable Stock Management** – must be selected in [Products Inventory Settings](https://docs.woocommerce.com/document/configuring-woocommerce-settings/#inventory-options); otherwise, only the ‘Manage stock?’ option is visible in the Product Data Inventory box.

+### Shipping

+* **Weight** – Weight of the item.
+* **Dimensions** – Length, width and height for the item.
+* **Shipping Class** – Shipping classes are used by certain shipping methods to group similar products.
+* **Linked Products section** – Using up-sells and cross-sells, you can cross promote your products.
+  * **Up-sells** – These are products that you may wish to encourage users to upgrade, based on the product they are currently viewing.
+  * **Cross-sells** – Products that are displayed with the cart and related to the user’s cart contents.
+  * **Grouping** – Used to make a product part of a grouped product.

+### Attributes

+On the Attributes tab, you can assign details to a product.
+You will see a select box containing global attribute sets you created (e.g., platform).
+More at: [Managing Product Categories, Tags and Attributes](http://docs.woocommerce.com/?p=1062).

+### Advanced

+* **Purchase note** – Enter an optional note to send the customer after they purchase the product.
+* **Menu order** – Custom ordering position for this item.
+* **Enable Reviews** – Enable/Disable customers reviews for this item.

 ## Product Short Description